What is the concept?

 When do the concerts take place?

-Little Rabbit Barn concerts are held monthly on a weekend.
-We try to book for Saturday night but sometimes this will be a Friday or Sunday to fit in with the artists touring schedule.
+LRB concerts are held monthly on a weekend.
+We book for Saturday night but very occasionally this may be a Friday to fit in with an artiste’s touring schedule.

 Who performs at the concerts?
 Is there a particular genre?